SamHogenbirk/eindopdracht/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-## Please install
+## Please install additional:

 Chart JS v2:
 npm install --save chart.js react-chartjs-2

 Redux@toolkit:
-..
+npx create-react-app my-app --template redux

+or

+npm install @reduxjs/toolkit

 React Router DOM:
 ..

 ## Use tips

-- click on the legend item in the chart to hide or display the data.
+- Click on the legend item in the chart to hide or display the data.
+- After selected; hover over student name to show profile

+##  Assignment notes:

+- Assignment sometimes unclear of what to show in chart.
+Therefor did the average for all students.
+- I set the checkboxes on "checked" as default and uncheck if students needs excludng.
+Seemed more logical to me
+- As shown above, chart legend is clickable instead of a checkbox
+- Not sure what is ment by:" Add sort by data column" table can be sorted just as charts...
+- Just saw I forgot to add  phonenumber to mockdata, tehrefor random nummer in studentProfile

 ## Available Scripts